EASA Class 2: more information

 We have collected the information about the content of the aeromedical examination class 2.

-Based on the blood gained from your finger we determine the hemoglobin (Hb) and if indicated glucose levels in your blood.
+Based on the blood taken from your finger we determine the hemoglobin (Hb) and if indicated glucose levels in your blood.
 The total cholesterol will be determined on indication.
-We have our own laboratory and therefore the results will directly be available.
+We have our own laboratory and therefore the results will immediately be available.

 Each medical examination includes an analysis of the urine you produce in our medical center to detect glucose, blood and protein.